Article

 A diversity recruitment strategy is your plan for how you’re going to achieve greater diversity in your organization.
 It should lay out a detailed roadmap of where you are now, where you want to be, and how exactly you’re going to get there.

-In order to be truly effective, your DEI recruitment strategy will need to embrace a data-driven approach, but that in itself won’t be quite enough.
+In order to be truly effective, your DEI recruitment strategy will need to embrace a Data-Driven Recruiting, but that in itself won’t be quite enough.
 Yes, it absolutely should consider your key Diversity Recruiting Metrics, but it also needs to emphasize the importance of genuine buy-in.

 Unfortunately, that won’t do when it comes to developing a genuinely transformational DEI recruiting strategy.